 Multicultural Clubs and Organizations for Students

-Bridgewater State University students should check out the Involvement Network for more information on multicultural student clubs and organizations, including (but not limited to):
+Bridgewater State University students should check out the Engage BSU for more information on multicultural student clubs and organizations, including (but not limited to):

 - African Student Association